IRafique2/Rating-Plausibility-of-Word-Senses-in-Ambiguous-Sentences-through-Narrative-Understanding/README.md

 ## Contribution

-We acknowledge the following contributors for their work in developing this solution:
+The following  are the contributors for this work in developing this solution:

 * **Team Members**: [Areeba Munir,Isra Rafique,Maryum Arshad,Noor ul ain]
 * **Mentors/Advisors**: [Dr Mehwish Fatima]